 Office visit for a 4-year-old, established patient with tympanostomy tubes, check-up.
 (Otolarynology/Head & Neck Surgery)

 Office visit for an established patient with needle aspiration of a peritonsillar abscess.
 (Orolaryngology/Head & Neck Surgery)

 Follow-up office examination for evaluation and treatment of acute draining ear in a 5-year-old with tympanotomy tubes.
 (Otolaryngology/Head & Neck Surgery)

 Office visit established patient, a 6-year-old with a sore throat and headache.
 (Family Medicine/Pediatrics)

 Office evaluation for possible purulent bacterial conjunctivitis with one-to two-day history of redness and discharge, 16-year-old female, established patient.
 (Pediatrics/Internal Medicine/Family Medicine)

 Office visit for a 65-year-old female, established patient, returns for three-week follow-up for resolving severe ankle sprain.
 (Orthopaedic Surgery)

-Office visit with a 33-year-old female, established patient, recently started on treatment for hemorrhoidal complaints, for re-evaluation.
+Office visit with a 33-year-old female, an established patient, recently started on treatment for hemorrhoidal complaints, for re-evaluation.
 (Colon & Rectal Surgery)

-Office visit for a 65-year-old, established patient, with eruptions on both arms from poison oak exposure.
+Office visit for a 65-year-old, established patient with eruptions on both arms from poison oak exposure.
 (Allergy & Immunology/Internal Medicine)